History of the Staten Island Railway: Improvements

 Under PRR control, the B&O was profitable again and became a stronger railroad.
 The PRR allowed the B&O's newly developed properties to remain intact.
-On October 13, 1902, the SIRT started a trial passenger service from Plainfield, New Jersey to St. George, running via the Jersey Central past Cranford Junction.
+On October 13, 1902, the SIRT started a trial passenger service from Plainfield station in New Jersey to St. George, running via the Jersey Central past Cranford Junction.
 The SIRT operated four trains every day, except for Sunday, with direct connections with the B&O's Royal Blue service between New York City and Washington, D.C. at Plainfield.
 These trains consisted of a locomotive and two passenger coaches.
 While this service was in operation the B&O sold tickets for its main line trains at the railroad's ferry terminals in Brooklyn, at South Ferry, and at St. George.
+Four passengers alighted at Plainfield on the first trip.
+On November 3, 1902, it was announced that a complete schedule would be arranged to Plainfield, to take effect on November 22, 1902.
 The service was discontinued in 1903 because it was unprofitable.
 The PRR bought four large double-decker steamers to halve the travel time on the Staten Island Ferry.
 Even though the PRR improved ferry service, the B&O was ejected from the Whitehall Street terminal on October 25, 1905, when the city took ownership of the ferry and terminals.
 The city built a new St. George Terminal for $2,318,720.

+In September 1906, the Jersey Central purchased 20 ft of property on the north side of its track between Plainfield and Cranford to enable to construct a fifth track to accommodate B&O freight trains to Staten Island, of which several traveled westbound from Cranford Junction between 6 p.m. and 8 p.m..
+The track was intended to allow freight traffic, which often had to wait at Cranford Junction for multiple hours to make way for local passenger trains that were using the freight track to stay out of the way of express trains, to keep moving.

 The PRR increased the number of daily trips to 28, and in 1902, it began contemplating the electrification of the rail line.
 The PRR's investment in the southern portion of the Perth Amboy sub-division was credited for the increased development of the South Shore of Staten Island.
 As such, in about 1902, a new station was constructed at Whitlock to serve a new community being built by the Whitlock Realty Company on the South Shore.
 The development company incentivized prospective buyers to bid on newly built houses by promising a year's free commuting between Manhattan and Whitlock for the first 25 houses.
 In December 1912, the SIRT petitioned the Public Service Commission (PSC) to allow the railway to abandon the station and replace it with a station named Bay Terrace 1594 feet to the south.
 The change was made, anticipating a shift in the center of population in the community.
 A hearing to hear the application was held by the PSC on December 18.